-The purpose of the UEI Scholarship Program is to provide additional financial assistance to students pursuing a diploma/degree in their chosen program of study.
-Scholarship Eligibility Requirements application and provide all forms applicable to the Campus Student Financial Services Department.
+The purpose of the UEI College Scholarship Program is to provide additional financial assistance to students pursuing a diploma/degree in their chosen program of study.

-1) Applicant must be an active/future student attending a UEI Campus.
+Scholarship Eligibility Requirements

-2) All applicants must complete the UEI Scholarship
+- 1) Applicant must be an active/future student attending a UEI College Campus. - 2) All applicants must complete the UEI College Scholarship application and provide all forms applicable to the Campus Student Financial Services Department.